Ligesh-Bhaskar/Sticker-Spacer_Polymers/README.md

 - `Final_Plotting.py`: Script used to post-process simulation data and generate the plots used in the paper.
 It processes data from the directories listed below and saves the resulting figures in the `Plots/` directory.

 - `Cluster_Data/`: Droplet (cluster) size as a function of Pe.
-This data is used to generate Fig. 5B.
+This data is used to generate Fig. 6B.

 - `Partition_Data/`: Partition coefficient data for different Pe values.
-This data is used to compute the average partition coefficient shown in Fig. 5C.
+This data is used to compute the average partition coefficient shown in Fig. 6C.

 - `Rg_Data/`: Radius of gyration of the polymer in the dense and dilute phases for lower and higher binding affinities ($\epsilon = 4,\, 6$) at Pe = 0 and Pe = 0.5.
-This data is used to generate Fig. S5.
+This data is used to generate the supporting figure.

 - `Plots/`: Final plots used in the paper.